-Eligibility for life insurance is provided on page 1 of The Wisconsin Public

-Employers Life Insurance Program (ET-2101) brochure.
+Eligibility for life insurance is provided on page 1 of The Wisconsin Public Employers Life Insurance Program (ET-2101) brochure.
 It states the following:

-You may enroll if your employer participates in the Program [Wisconsin Public with the Wis.Stats. § 40.02 (25)(a) or (c), whether full time or part time, and you are under age 70.
+You may enroll if your employer participates in the Program [Wisconsin Public Employers Group Life Insurance], you are an eligible employee in accordance with the Wis.Stats. § 40.02 (25)(a) or (c), whether full time or part time, and you are under age 70.
 You may enroll if you are included under a private pension plan with a participating local government employer.